tqchen/systems-homework/problemset3/README.md

 Summary
 ===
-This is an pyspark implementation of LCA problem
+This is an pyspark implementation of LCA problem, there are two implementations

+* lcagrid.py  distribute task in a matrix grid and calculate the LCA between pairs in each grid
+* lcascipy.py calculate shortest path distributed, then use two mapreduce step to get the result

 Usage
 ===